Hoang4778/rest-countries-multipage/README.md

 ## Live version

-This project is live via [this link](https://restcountryapi222.netlify.app/)
+This project is live via [this link](https://restcountryapi222.netlify.app/).

 ## How to run the project on local machine

-1. Download the source codes to your computer and open it on a text editor of your choice
+1. Download the source codes to your computer and open it on a text editor of your choice.

 2. Install `node_modules` by running:
 ```
 npm install
 ```
-For those who have not installed NodeJS just yet, here is the [link](https://nodejs.org/en/), just download the LTS version and keep on with your work
+For those who have not installed NodeJS just yet, here is the [link](https://nodejs.org/en/), just download the LTS version and keep on with your work.

 3. Open the site on local server by running this command:
 ```